AlexToTheMoon/Celestia/rollup.md

 ```
 sudo journalctl -u celestia-rollupd.service -fn 50 -o cat
 ```
-We have to see blocks with rising height daHeight should reply current chain height
+We have to see blocks with rising height
+`daHeight` should reply current chain height

-`INF successfully submitted Rollkit block to DA layer daHeight=161446 module=BlockManager rollkitHeight=1` `INF successfully submitted Rollkit block to DA layer daHeight=161471 module=BlockManager rollkitHeight=2`
+<SUB>`INF successfully submitted Rollkit block to DA layer daHeight=161446 module=BlockManager rollkitHeight=1`</SUB>
+<SUB>`INF successfully submitted Rollkit block to DA layer daHeight=161471 module=BlockManager rollkitHeight=2`</SUB>

 Full screenshot of healthy logs : https://github.com/AlexToTheMoon/Celestia/blob/main/rollup-logs-png.png

-If U see loogs similar to line below, it means it not enough funds on the wallet we created during light node setup.
+<SUB>If U see loogs similar to line below, it means it not enough funds on the wallet we created during light node setup
-Because each block productions on rollup eats 6000utia `ERR DA layer submission failed error="Codespace: 'sdk', Code: 5, Message: xxxxutia is smaller than 6000utia: insufficient funds`
+Because each block productions on rollup reduces  6000utia
+`ERR DA layer submission failed error="Codespace: 'sdk', Code: 5, Message: xxxxutia is smaller than 6000utia: insufficient funds`</SUB>

 #### Let`s create our own query in our rollup chain!